MichaelLogan11/busn32130_final_proj/README.md

-# Beginner's Guide to Personal Investing: Visual Overvier
+# A Beginner's Guide to Personal Investing

 ## Overview
 When breaking into the world of personal investing, there are a few questions that always need answering: